Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond

 \subsection{Stochastic Gradient Descent}

 In this section we state and show a generalization bound for SGD on self-bounded losses. \begin{theorem} Suppose that for any $z$, the loss function $f(w,z)$ is nonnegative, convex, $G$-Lipschitz and $L$-smooth with respect to $w$.
 Further assume that $f$ satisfies \cref{ass:tail,ass:grad_norm_pow}.
-Then the output of SGD with step size $\eta\leq\ifrac{1}{2L}$ initialized at $w_1=0$, if $\tail$ holds $0<\tail\leq\ifrac{\rho(\epsilon)^2}{\eta T}$, then
+Then the output of SGD with step size $\eta\leq\ifrac{1}{2L}$ initialized at $w_1=0$ has, for any $\tail$ such that $0 < \tail/\rho(\epsilon)^2 \leq \ifrac{1}{\eta T}$,

 when the expectation is on the randomness of the algorithm and on the data examples. \end{theorem}